You searched for lonsdale quay - West Coast Food

 Summertime is synonymous with weekend visits to the local farmer’s market.
 Picture this: it’s a weekend morning, the sun is shining, and the farmer’s market is abuzz with shoppers and vendors selling artisanal honey, boisterous gleaming vegetables, and crusty loaves of pungent sourdough.
 You’ve got a wagon full of goodies in one hand, and an iced lavender latte in the other.
 Maybe your dog is leashed around your wrist, wiggling their nose as they pass by the cheese table.
 Not to get too Nancy Meyers about it since farmer’s market weekends don’t have to be a fairy tale – but there are many scattered across Metro Vancouver just waiting for you to visit and have your best weekend ever.
 By: Brittany Tiplady North Shore Markets Lonsdale Quay Farmers Market “In addition to the talented bakers, jam makers, and honey gatherers, the Lonsdale Farmers’ Market welcomes some of the province’s most…

 Come in from the rain and sit down to a steaming pot of tea and an afternoon of bite-sized delights with friends or loved ones.
 Originally a British tradition, afternoon tea (and high tea) has crossed oceans and now spans cultures, bringing more variety to the tea pot and your platter.
 While there’s a range of delectable variations on afternoon tea, a traditional ‘high tea’ usually features a towered platter with both savoury and sweet nibbles–so you can spend an afternoon sipping and snacking.
 From cute and quaint to delicious and decadent, here are six afternoon and high tea spots in Metro Vancouver that will have you thinking: this is just my cup of tea.
-By Marisa Chandler H Tasting Lounge Inspired by the Victorian and Belle Époque eras of England and France, H Tasting Lounge’s Afternoon Tea is playfully named “Let Them Eat Cake!”
-Available only on weekends from…
+By Marisa Chandler H Tasting Lounge – Vancouver Inspired by the Victorian and Belle Époque eras of England and France, H Tasting Lounge’s Afternoon Tea is playfully named “Let Them Eat Cake!”
+Available only on…

 ‘May’ new exciting flavours find their way to your plate this season!
 It’s spring, and with the warmer weather comes longer days and more food and drink events in Metro Vancouver.
 Check ‘em out here.
 Lonsdale Farmers Market, May 6 Stroll the boardwalk on North Vancouver’s Lonsdale Quay while you check out fresh locally grown produce, delicious baked goods and nifty crafts created by local growers, bakers and crafters every Saturday from 9am to 2pm, running from May 6th until October.
 North Vancouver: Lonsdale Quay Market, 123 Carrie Cates Court Tian Jin Taiwanese Street Food Festival, May 6-7 Taste Taiwanese treats at the Taiwanese Food Fair at Tian Jin Festival, a free community cultural event showcasing the multiculturalism and diverse backgrounds of Metro Vancouver through food, outdoor performances and free carnival style games for family and children to enjoy.
 Burnaby: Tian Jin Temple, 3426 Smith Avenue New West Farmers Market,…

 Appreciating the natural abundance of the region through healthy lifestyle choices and ecologically sustainable day-to-day practices are a part of West Coast culture, resulting in an impressive range of restaurants that offer mindful meals and tasty treats that celebrate a plant-based diet, from grab-and-go cafes to upscale dining.
 In Metro Vancouver, eating your greens isn’t a punishment, it’s a delicious (and nutritious) reward.
 Serving up more than just salad, Dine the Line’s Plant-Based Path Itinerary features Vegetarian, Vegan and health-conscious plant-forward menus across North Vancouver and Vancouver, all located within a 15 minute walk from a SkyTrain, SeaBus Station, or RapidBus stop.
-By Marisa Chandler North Vancouver The Workshop Vegetarian Café Hop on the 2 RapidBus and make the Workshop Vegetarian Café your first stop, just a six minute dash from Pemberton Ave and Marine Drive in North Vancouver.
-This Japanese-inspired vegetarian café and store is also a plant-based workshop,…
+By Marisa Chandler The Workshop Vegetarian Café – North Vancouver Hop on the 2 RapidBus and make the Workshop Vegetarian Café your first stop, just a six minute dash from Pemberton Ave and Marine Drive in North Vancouver.
+This Japanese-inspired vegetarian café and store is also a plant-based…

 Spring has sprung!
 And with all the new shoots and blossoms comes a fresh crop of exciting food and drink events in Metro Vancouver.
 Check ‘em out here.
 Soup & Bread: Tour, Passover Cooking Demo & Lunch, April 8 Enjoy a tour of Coquitlam Heritage’s current Breaking Bread exhibit (running until June 30) focusing on the historical and cultural importance of bread followed by learning about the process of making Matzo ball soup and Matzo Kugel during the Jewish festival of Passover in this mini-workshop and lunch with Chef Victoria Paikin.
 Details and tickets on the event page.
 Coquitlam: Coquitlam Heritage at Mackin House, 1116 Brunette Avenue Easter Egg Hunt at Township 7, April 9 Sip on award-winning local wines while the kids enjoy the Easter Egg Hunt, scavenging the vineyard, and enjoy activities such as Glitter Tattoos, a petting zoo by the 4H club, and more.
 Adults can join…